 There is nothing here about implementation.
-I put no limits on what your machine can do, except for one: It must do a finite number of operations per time unit.
-This number can be as big as you want, it can even be defined by a function of time, but it must be fixed the moment you define your model, and it cannot be infinite.
+No limits are placed on what your machine can do, except for one: It must do a finite number of operations per time unit.
+This number can be as big as you want, it can even be defined by a function of time, but it must be fixed the moment you define your model of computation, and it cannot be infinite.
 Once you define it, you cannot change it.
-We can play the game with paper and pencil.
-I will always win.

-I believe that the result is perfectly theoretical as well as being perfectly practical.
+The game can be played with paper and pencil.
+Your opponent will always win.
+The nonuniversality result is perfectly theoretical as well as being perfectly practical.